richinex/pymultipleis/README.md

 fitting your data with ``pymultipleis``.

-Several example notebooks are provided in the examples/ directory.
-Opening these will require Jupyter notebook or Jupyter lab.

 ## Examples
 *********************

-Detailed tutorials on several aspects of ``pymultipleis`` can be found on the [examples page](https://pymultipleis.readthedocs.io/en/latest/examples.html).
+Detailed tutorial notebooks on several aspects of ``pymultipleis`` can be found in [Examples](https://github.com/richinex/pymultipleis/tree/main/docs/source/examples).

 ## Documentation
 ******************